cncf/devstats.archive/README.md

 Author: Łukasz Gryglicki <lukaszgryglick@o2.pl>

-This tools filters GitHub archive for given date period and given organization, repository and saves results into JSON files.
+This tools filters GitHub archive for given date period and given organization, repository and saves results in MySQL and/or Postgres database.
+It can also save results into JSON files.
+It displays results using Grafana and InfluxDB time series database.

 Usage: